esnet/pond/docs/pipeline.md

 aggregation would occur over any grouping specified.
 You can combine a key grouping with windowing (see windowBy()).

+Note: the key, if it is a field path, is not a list of multiple columns, it is the path to a single column to pull group by keys from.
+For example, a column called 'status' that contains the values 'OK' and 'FAIL' - then the key would be 'status' and two collections OK and FAIL will be generated.

 **Kind**: instance method of <code>[Pipeline](#Pipeline)</code>
 **Returns**: <code>[Pipeline](#Pipeline)</code> - The Pipeline
 **Params**

 - k <code>function</code> | <code>array</code> | <code>string</code> - The key to group by.
-You can groupBy using a function `(event) => return key`, a field path (a field name, or dot delimitted path to a field), or a array of field paths.
+                                     You can groupBy using a function
+                                     `(event) => return key`,
+                                     a field path (a field name, or dot delimitted path to a field),
+                                     or a array of field paths.

 <a name="Pipeline+clearGroupBy"></a>